hendrikmaus/blog/content/rust-unwrap-options-in-a-function-that-returns-a-result-type/index.md

 }
 ```

-> This example is very generic, there is a more realistic one at the end of the article, stay tuned.
+> This example is very generic; there is a more realistic one at the end of the article, so stay tuned.

 Now we can replace the `context()` call with `ok_or()` to provide the custom error type by converting into a `Result` type: